 Even though the SMB server runs by default in all versions of Windows, it's not accessible by default unless you open the firewall.
 IT staff often enable access to the SMB server service even on machines that aren't dedicated file servers for legitimate reasons like opening remote files or copying logs.
 A side effect of this is that SMB becomes a way to attempt authentication.
 Knowing a username, an attacker can send local or Active Directory NTLM logons to a machine using common opensource tools - from dozens to hundreds of logon attempts per second - to guess a password.
 If your organization has no intrusion detection software or doesn't set a password lockout policy, an attacker might guess a user's password in a matter of days or hours.
 A consumer user who turns off their firewall and brings their device to an unsafe network has a similar problem.

-This setting has variable time configuration, and you can disable it.
+This setting has variable time configuration, and you can enable/disable it.
 It's controlled by PowerShell:

 Set-SmbServerConfiguration -InvalidAuthenticationDelayTimeInMs n

 The value is in milliseconds, must be a multiple of 100 (i.e., you can set it to 500, 2000, or 4800, but not 50 or 1337), and can be between 0-10000.
 Setting to 0 disables the feature.

 To see the current value, run:

 Here's a demo